Syllabus for Math 214 (Multivariable

 Topics

-begin with a summary of introductory statistics (descriptive statistics,
+begin with a summary of introductory statistics (descriptive statistics, applications

-methods.
-Heavy use is made of statistical
+tests, logistic regression, and various sampling methods.
+Heavy use is made of statistical software,

-software, currently SPSS.
-The major goal
+currently SPSS.
+The major goal of this

-distribution requirement.
-Prerequisite: either MATH 123 or one of MATH
+requirement.
+Prerequisite: either MATH 123 or one of MATH 129 and MATH 130.

 Course Goals